cosmos/cosmos-sdk/docs/migrations/app.md

 - Docker
 - Node.js v12.0+ (optional, for generating Swagger docs)

-A list of handy `make` commands are configured [here](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc5/Makefile#L355-L443), they will be useful for your own app.
+A list of handy `make` commands are configured [here](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc5/Makefile#L355-L443).
+In general, your own app can use a similar Makefile to the Cosmos SDK's one.
+Specifically, these are some Makefile commands that might be useful for your own app:

 - `proto-update-deps` - To download/update the required thirdparty `proto` definitions.
 - `proto-gen` - To auto generate proto code.